Skip to main content

 Cyanobacteria Harmful Algae Bloom Advisories

 Also known as toxic algae, cyanobacteria harmful algae blooms (HABs) can cause serious illness or death in pets and livestock that ingest water or mats containing high concentrations of cyanotoxins.
-Dogs can get extremely ill, and even die, within minutes to hours of exposure to cyanotoxins from drinking water, licking their wet fur or eating floating mats or dried crust along the shore.
+Dogs can become extremely ill, and even die, within minutes to hours of exposure to cyanotoxins from drinking water, licking their wet fur or eating floating mats or dried crust along the shore.

 What to Watch For